badgib/blender/README.md

 # blender

-some blender projects i've made over the years. some newer, some older... some very crappy some not terrible
+some blender projects i've made over the years. some newer, some older... some very crappy, some not terrible

 alongside i put some renders inside